 Context.
 Intense research efforts are currently devoted to the search of efficient and eco-friendly energy sources and conversion technologies.
-In this context, the thermoelectric production, which consist in transforming heat loss into electrical energy, have gained significant attention.^[1] This technology relies on ThermoElectric Materials ("TEM") that are able to generate a difference in electric potential when submitted to a temperature difference applied to their ends.
+In this context, the thermoelectric production, which consist in transforming heat loss into electrical energy, have gained significant attention.
+This technology relies on ThermoElectric Materials ("TEM") that are able to generate a difference in electric potential when submitted to a temperature difference applied to their ends.
 The most well-known TEM are inorganic materials (metallic chalcogenides), which are used for high-temperature applications, such as for recovering waste heat from steel furnaces.
-Recent studies on organic polymers show that such TEMs could exploit the temperature difference between human skin and the environment to power low-consumption wearable electronics (e.g. for powering bio-sensors).^[2] However, significant challenges remain to develop fully operational and marketable generators based on these materials.
-The main bottleneck is the low performance of these systems. in particular a relatively low energy conversion efficiency (with power conversion efficiencies in the range 1- 3 % and Seebeck coefficients usually < 100 μ V.K-1 for temperature differences as high as 100 K).^[3]
+Recent studies on organic polymers show that such TEMs could exploit the temperature difference between human skin and the environment to power low-consumption wearable electronics (e.g. for powering bio-sensors).
+However, significant challenges remain to develop fully operational and marketable generators based on these materials.
+The main bottleneck is the low performance of these systems.
+In particular a relatively low energy conversion efficiency (with power conversion efficiencies in the range 1-3 % and Seebeck coefficients usually < 100 μ V.K-1 for temperature differences as high as 100 K).

-Very recently, the Kaliginedi group at IISc-Bangalore discovered that some hybrid organic-inorganic materials prepared at IPCM & LISE labs at SU could exhibit outstanding thermoelectric power.
-These materials, in form of thin films, are made of inorganic nodes that are connected to each other through organic connectors which are inspired from those found in organic semi-conductor polymers (e.g. polythiophene).
-Our preliminary results show that these materials exhibit unprecedentedly high Seebeck coefficients (up to 50,000 μ V.K-1 for temperature differences as low as 16 K, near room temperature); since the power factor of Thermo-electric generators depends on the square of the Seebeck coefficient, it is very likely that such TEMs could achieve conversion efficiencies much higher than those reported for current devices.
-To date, we do not fully understand the origin of the high performances of our hybrid materials, and there is a need for in-depth investigation to rationalize and further optimize their properties.
+Very recently, we discovered with the Kaliginedi group (at IISc-Bangalore) a family of materials which exhibits outstanding thermoelectric power, in particular high Seebeck coefficients (up to $50,000~\mu\text{V.K}^{-1}$) for temperature differences as low as 16 K, near room temperature.
+Since the power factor of Thermoelectric generators depends on the square of the Seebeck coefficient, it is very likely that such TEMs could achieve conversion efficiencies much higher than those reported for current devices.
+To date, we do not fully understand the origin of the high performances of this new family of materials, and there is a need for in-depth investigation to rationalize and further optimize their properties.